Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lars Nootbaar and the St. Louis Cardinals will square off against Christian Yelich and the Milwaukee Brewers at Busch Stadium on Tuesday.
+Nolan Arenado and Owen Miller will look to continue their recent offensive production when the St. Louis Cardinals and Milwaukee Brewers take the field at Busch Stadium on Wednesday, at 7:45 PM ET.

-The Cardinals are the favorite in this one, at -185, while the underdog Brewers have +150 odds to upset.
-The game's over/under is set at 8.5 runs.
+Oddsmakers list the Cardinals as -110 favorites on the moneyline, while giving the underdog Brewers -110 moneyline odds.
+The total is 8 runs for this matchup.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.